eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 # The process address space
 {:.no_toc}

-This section is about the process address space, and how it's implemented in Linux.
+This section is about the process address space and how it's implemented in Linux.

 ## Table of contents
 {: .no_toc  }